-Even back in the ’60s, almost every love song ever written talked about one’s heart skipping a beat – an ode to how their significant other made their heart flutter.
+Even back in the ’60s, almost every love song ever written talked about one’s heart skipped a beat – an ode to how their significant other made their heart flutter.

 However, if you’re not living in a musical and your heart’s been skipping beats often, that may be an arrhythmia.